 The Australia Pacific Training Coalition (APTC) is currently in its third stage (2018-2022).

-Our goal is: ‘A more skilled, inclusive and productive workforce enhances Pacific prosperity’.
+Our goal is: ‘A more skilled, inclusive and productive workforce that enhances Pacific and Timor-Leste prosperity'.

 Our supporting purpose is: ‘The skills and attributes available to employers from Technical, Vocational Education and Training (TVET) systems align with labour market requirements’.